fafalone/WinDevLib/README.md

 ### Updates

+**Update (v8.7.487, 06 Feb 2025):**
+-Added min/max helper functions as they're in minwindef.h -Some missing constants for upcoming projects.
+-Added Ribbon helper functions from UIRibbonPropertyHelpers.h.
+Note that while functions are implemented, they don't have the PKEY type checking done by all the generic template stuff because of no language support, so it's up to the user to ensure the PKEY uses the correct type for the call.
+-(Bug fix) UI_HSB macro incorrect
+-(Bug fix) SI_NO_TREE_APPLY name typo

+**Update (v8.7.486, 02 Feb 2025):**
+-Added realtimeapiset.h - 100% coverage
+-(Bug fix) FWPM_FILTER0 definition incorrect

 **Update (v8.7.485, 16 Jan 2025):**\
 -All delegate-using UDTs, APIs, and macros disabled again pending fix of tB issues:\